 In the last tutorial, we went over some of the most popular and important commands in the git log command.
 These commands are used very frequently in Git.
-But in this post, we are going to discuss briefly another Git command Git diff command.
+But this post will briefly discuss another Git command, the Git diff command.

-Before reading this article we believe you have knowledge on the below topics:
+Before reading this article, we believe you have knowledge of the below topics:

-- What is Git and Why to use it?
+- What is Git, and Why use it?

 - Git Commit